pixielabs/cavy/README.md

 Don't want to use [cavy-cli](cli) to handle your tests results?
 Write your own reporter!

-Cavy will default to sending a test report to cavy-cli if it detects the test server is running.
-However, passing your own custom reporter function as a prop into the`<Tester>` component overrides this functionality - Cavy will call your function with the report as an argument instead of cavy-cli.
+By default, Cavy will send a test report to cavy-cli if it detects it is running.
+However, passing your own custom reporter function as a prop into the `<Tester>` component overrides this functionality - Cavy will call your function with the report as an argument instead of sending the results to cavy-cli.

-For example, [cavy-native-reporter] is an open source reporter for Cavy that reports test results to native Android or iOS test runners.
+For an example of a custom test reporter, check out [cavy-native-reporter], which reports test results to native Android or iOS test runners.

 ## FAQs